stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 the footprints and buzzing voice were like those described in ancestral legends.

-  They said, too, that suspicious sights and sounds had been noticed increasingly around Akeley&rsquo;s house after he found the black stone, and that the place was now avoided by everybody except the mail man and other casual, tough-minded people.
+  They said, too, that suspicious sights and sounds had been noticed increasingly around Akeley's house after he found the black stone, and that the place was now avoided by everybody except the mail man and other casual, tough-minded people.
 Dark Mountain and Round Hill were both notoriously haunted spots, and I could find no one who had ever closely explored either.
-Occasional disappearances of natives throughout the district&rsquo;s history were well attested, and these now included the semi-vagabond Walter Brown, whom Akeley&rsquo;s letters had mentioned.
+Occasional disappearances of natives throughout the district's history were well attested, and these now included the semi-vagabond Walter Brown, whom Akeley's letters had mentioned.
 I even came upon one farmer who thought he had personally glimpsed one of the queer bodies at flood-time in the swollen West River, but his tale was too confused to be really valuable.

   When I left Brattleboro I resolved never to go back to Vermont, and I feel quite certain I shall keep my resolution.
-Those wild hills are surely the outpost of a frightful cosmic race&mdash;as I doubt all the less since reading that a new ninth planet has been glimpsed beyond Neptune, just as those influences had said it would be glimpsed.
-Astronomers, with a hideous appropriateness they little suspect, have named this thing &ldquo;Pluto&rdquo;.
-I feel, beyond question, that it is nothing less than nighted Yuggoth&mdash;and I shiver when I try to figure out the real reason   why   its monstrous denizens wish it to be known in this way at this especial time.
+Those wild hills are surely the outpost of a frightful cosmic race--as I doubt all the less since reading that a new ninth planet has been glimpsed beyond Neptune, just as those influences had said it would be glimpsed.
+Astronomers, with a hideous appropriateness they little suspect, have named this thing  "Pluto ".
+I feel, beyond question, that it is nothing less than nighted Yuggoth--and I shiver when I try to figure out the real reason   why   its monstrous denizens wish it to be known in this way at this especial time.
 I vainly try to assure myself that these daemoniac creatures are not gradually leading up to some new policy hurtful to the earth and its normal inhabitants.